 Applicants with no prior Catholic school teaching experience must compose a statement focused on their reasons for becoming a Catholic school teacher and their experiences that have prepared them for a Catholic school teaching career (especially your work with children or youth).
-Applicants must conclude by discussing the connections between their reasons for becoming a Catholic school teacher, their experiences that prepared them for this career, and their goals as a learner in this program.
+Applicants must conclude by discussing their goals as a learner in this program.